shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ```

-### Deploy assets
+### Deploying assets

-Compiled assets should not be under version contol.
-So, instead of commiting the files we use rsync.
+Compiled assets should not be under version control.
+So, instead of committing the build files to git, we need to deploy them differently.
+Rsync works great for this and it's easier than you might think.

 ```bash
 # Build production assets locally